SCHRJE1/SAP_RE_C4RE_DI_DWC_Content/README.md

 - Each of the two meta pipelines contains of a few sub-pipelines.
 Before you can run one of the meta pipeline you have to manage the inbound and outbound connection of the custom operator in each sub-pipeline:
 - Just double click on each sub-pipeline, right click on the last operator and maintain the connections by selecting those from the drop down menu.

+## Creating tables in entry layer:
 If you have everything prepared, simply run the **/graphs/SAP/RE/C4RE/CreateTables/Meta** first and once.
 If you already done it, this pipeline will fail because the tables are already in place in the data warehouse.
 So all good from this site.

+## Loading data into entry layer:
 Afterwards, you can run the **/graphs/SAP/RE/C4RE/Masterdata/Meta** pipeline.
 You can run this pipeline as often you need.

 **Hint**: